 Read more on the Welsh Government website.

-All landlords are welcome to attend meetings, your input is essential and valued.
+All landlords, agents or agency representatives are welcome to attend meetings, your input is essential and valued.

 Download the Housing Wales Act presentation (pdf)

 Download the Developing a Private Rented Sector Strategy for Newport presentation (pdf)

 Download the presentation on Common hazards and their remedies (pdf)